Skip to main content

 Global safety and security

-Conflict in the Middle East could impact safety and security elsewhere.
-There is a heightened risk of reprisal attacks and further escalation.
+Military conflict in the Middle East could impact safety and security elsewhere.
 Protests and civil unrest may happen globally.
-The risk of terrorist attacks can increase, particularly around:
+The risk of terrorist attacks can increase.
+Be alert to possible threats, especially in public places or mass gatherings.
+Avoid locations that could be at higher risk of terrorist attacks, particularly around:

 • places of worship